“Three-Fingered” Jack McDowell – Violent Outlaw

 Aurora, Nevada

-Immigrating from Ireland to New York in the 1840s, McDowell fought in the Mexican-American War before joining the California Gold Rush.
-When gold and silver were discovered in Nevada, he moved there, first making his way around the Tuolumne County mining camps.
-He then moved on to Virginia City and followed the gold once again to Aurora, Nevada.
-In the 1860s, Aurora was a booming mining camp with its share of bandits and other unsavory men.
-McDowell was right at home, running a saloon in the camp.
-Hooking up with John Daly, a known gunslinger, the pair ran an unsavory saloon and operated the Daly Gang, which terrorized the Nevada goldfields between Aurora and Carson City.
-Using scare tactics known as “criminal vigilantism,” they lynched anyone who resisted.
+During the 1860s, Aurora was a booming mining camp known for its share of bandits and other unsavory characters.
+McDowell fit right in, operating a saloon in the camp.
+He teamed up with John Daly, a notorious gunslinger, and together, they ran a rogue saloon and led the Daly Gang, which terrorized the Nevada goldfields between Aurora and Carson City.
+The duo employed scare tactics known as “criminal vigilantism,” including lynching anyone who dared to resist them.

 The saloon quickly became known as a place where beatings, gunfights, mayhem, and murder were the norm.
-McDowell, Daly, and two other men named William Buckley and Jim Masterson bullied the town and cheated any card players that were foolish enough to frequent McDowell’s saloon.
+McDowell, Daly, and two other men, William Buckley and Jim Masterson, bullied the town and cheated any card players who were foolish enough to frequent McDowell’s saloon.
 However, after the gang cut a man’s throat and threw him into Aurora’s dusty street, the fed-up citizens formed a vigilante group and attacked McDowell’s saloon on February 5, 1864.
 Dragging McDowell, Daly, Buckley, and Masterson from the saloon, they locked them up while quickly constructing gallows.
 A short time later, all four men were hanged outside Armory Hall in Aurora.

-Aurora, Nevada, is now a ghost town located very near the California border in Mineral County.
+Aurora, Nevada, is now a ghost town near the California border in Mineral County.

 Also See: